SKULSHADY/material-rounded-theme/README.md

 ### Add the Module as a Frontend Module and Custom Panel

 The component design upgrades performed by this module are very time sensitive, and must be run as soon as possible.
-Because of this you should install it as the first frontend module in your `configuration.yaml` file.
+Because of this you should install it as a frontend module in your `configuration.yaml` file.

 1. Open your `configuration.yaml` (see above for information about the configuration folder).
 2. Add the file URL to `frontend` `extra_module_url`, adding the `frontend` and `extra_module_url` keys if they do not exist, and adding to them if they do.